 If you’re a Sprint customer ready to integrate with Google Voice, head over to https://www.google.com/googlevoice/sprint/ to get started.
 If you’re on one of the other networks (like myself), well, you’ll have to wait patiently and hope that the other carriers follow suit!

 By now, you’ve no doubt seen countless reviews and comparisons of the Motorola Xoom and Apple iPad 2.
-They talk about the size, the weight, the features, etc. and post galleries of images for your viewing pleasure.
+They talk about the size, the weight, the features, etc. and post galleries of images and embedded software development for your viewing pleasure.
 By all means, they are certainly providing helpful information.

 That said, I want to compare the two from a productivity standpoint.
 I want to take a look at the two devices and answer the following question: Which device will allow you to be more productive while on the go?